cromination/taddimus/web/wp-content/plugins/webp-converter-for-media/readme.txt

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/webp-converter-for-media` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through `Plugins` screen in WordPress Admin Panel.
+2. Activate the plugin through the `Plugins` screen in WordPress Admin Panel.
-3. Use `Settings -> Settings -> Converter for Media` screen to configure the plugin.
+3. Use the `Settings -> Settings -> Converter for Media` screen to configure the plugin.
-4. Click on the button `Start Bulk Optimization` and wait.
+4. Click on the `Start Bulk Optimization` button and wait.
 5. Check if everything works fine using [this tutorial](https://url.mattplugins.com/converter-readme-installation-instruction).

 That's all!
 Your website is already loading faster!